Internet-of-People/iop-blockchain/INSTALL_OSX.md

       ]
 ```

 Then save and close.
 Continue as normal.
+Thanks for this solution to user [UdjinM6](https://github.com/UdjinM6), who posted this [here](https://github.com/Homebrew/homebrew-core/issues/4841#issuecomment-249177609).